omec-project/webconsole/backend/auth/README.md

 ```

 ### Get Status
 This endpoint allows any user to check the status of the Webui without a `token`.
-The status indicates whether the system's initialization has occurred, specifically whether the first `AdminRole` user has been created, and if the system is ready for use.
+The status indicates whether the system's initialization has occurred, specifically whether the first `AdminRole` user has been created, and if the system is ready to use.

 ```
 curl -v "localhost:5000/status"